wtwong316/SFU-CST/README.md

 Detecting multiple symptoms remains a challenge.
 Successful deployment in clinical settings requires further refinement and validation.

 ## Extensibility
+### Other Mental Health Assessment tests
+The developed system can extend and allowing for inclusion of General Anxiety Disorder-7 (GAD-7), General Health Questionnaire (GHQ) and Depression Anxiety Stress Scale (DASS-21) for the style of the questionnaires is similar to PHQ-9.
+We just need a set of the sample responses to fine-tune the pre-trained LLM to support the target assessment test.

+### Other Dialects
+Using translation tools, we have the capability to transform our dataset into various dialects.
+Looking ahead, with a sufficient number of native target speaking participants in our experiments, we will be able to evaluate the potential of CST in providing support for such dialect.

 ## Getting Started